joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

   last_name: Duffy
   email: joeduffy@acm.org
 ---
-Midori was comprised of many ultra-lightweight, fine-grained processes, connected through strongly typed message passing interfaces.
-It was common to see programs that'dve classically been single, monolithic processes -- perhaps with some internal multithreading -- expressed instead as dozens of small processes, resulting in natural, safe, and, largely, automatic parallelism.
+Midori was built out of many ultra-lightweight, fine-grained processes, connected through strongly typed message passing interfaces.
+It was common to see programs that'd've classically been single, monolithic processes -- perhaps with some internal multithreading -- expressed instead as dozens of small processes, resulting in natural, safe, and largely automatic parallelism.
 Synchronous blocking was flat-out disallowed.
-This meant that literally everything was asynchronous.
-All file and network IO, all message passing, and any "synchronization" activities like rendezvousing with other asynchronous work.
+This meant that literally everything was
+asynchronous: all file and network IO, all message passing, and any "synchronization" activities like rendezvousing with other asynchronous work.
 The resulting system was highly concurrent, responsive to user input, and scaled like the dickens.
 But as you can imagine, it also came with some fascinating challenges.